 Polymorphism allows us to treat a cat of random size just like a big cat and command it "catch your prey", regardless of its exact size.

-Polymorphism can bear strong resemblance to abstraction, but it is mostly related to overriding methods in derived classes, in order to change their original behavior inherited from the base class.
+Polymorphism can bear strong resemblance to abstraction, but it is mostly related to overriding methods in derived classes, in order to change their original behavior, inherited from the base class.
 Abstraction is associated with creating an interface of a component or functionality (defining a role).
 We are going to explain method overriding shortly.

 Abstract Classes

 What happens if we want to specify that the class Felidae is incomplete and only its successors can have instances?
-This is accomplished by putting the keyword abstract before the name of the class and indicates that the class is not ready to be instantiated.
+This is accomplished by putting the keyword abstract before the name of the class, indicating that the class is not ready to be instantiated.
 We refer to such classes as abstract classes.
 And how do we indicate which exact part of the class is incomplete?
 Once again, this is accomplished by putting the keyword abstract before the name of the method to be implemented.
 This method is called an abstract method and cannot have an implementation, but a declaration only.

 Each class with at least one abstract method must be abstract.
 Makes sense, right?
 However, the opposite is not true.
-It is possible to define a class as an abstract one, even when there are no abstract methods in it.
+It is possible to define a class as abstract, even when there are no abstract methods in it.

-Abstract classes are something in the middle between classes and interfaces.
+Abstract classes are something between classes and interfaces.
 They can define ordinary methods and abstract methods.
-Ordinary methods have an implementation, whereas abstract methods are empty (without an implementation) and remain to be implemented later by the derived classes.
+Ordinary methods have an implementation, whereas abstract methods are empty (without an implementation) and remain to be implemented later, by the derived classes.

 Abstract Class – Examples